elninotech/uppload/README.md

 </form>
 ```

-You can also use any of the following Dropzone starter templates with Uppload:
+You can also use any of the following starter templates for your backend:

 - [Ruby on Rails](http://guides.rubyonrails.org/form_helpers.html#uploading-files)
 - [PHP (Basic)](http://www.startutorial.com/articles/view/how-to-build-a-file-upload-form-using-dropzonejs-and-php)